flint-lang/flint-lang.github.io/wiki/src/beginners_guide/5_data/7_groups_2.md

 > ```

 And here you can see the "superpower" of this approach.
 Because we compare a scalar to a **group**, not a set value, we can use *any* grouped operation in the comparison.
 The grouped operation `MyEnum.(VAL1, VAL3, VAL5)` looks exaclty like a grouped field access, but for enum values.
 The resulting group will have the result type of `(MyEnum, MyEnum, MyEnum)`, so it's a homogeneous group and it has the same type as the lhs, namely the type of `MyEnum`.
 And the length comparison for the grouped and non-grouped comparison will only grow bigger and bigger, the set-like comparison will look simpler the more values it contiains.

+You may have seen that the act of comparing a scalar to a group only works because of the splatting rule of the group-scalar interaction in Flint, so without it the above behaviour would not be possible.